violathadtanone/IDS706-Assignment-1/README.md

 git add .
 ```

 - Commit: This will say all staged changes as a local commit.
-We also name the commit as `"Add project files"`
+We also name the commit as `"Add project files"`.
 ```bash
 git commit -m "Add project files"
 ```